sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 .. [#]
-   Some readers might wonder why I picked 3:1 rather than 5:1, given that `Johnson (2013) <../Other/References.html#johnson-2013>`__ suggests that *p* = 0.05 lies somewhere in that range.
+   Some readers might wonder why I picked 3:1 rather than 5:1, given that :ref:`Johnson (2013) <Johnson_2013>` suggests that *p* = 0.05 lies somewhere
+   in that range.
 I did so in order to be charitable to the *p*-value.
 If I’d chosen a 5:1 Bayes factor instead, the results would look even better for the Bayesian approach.

 .. [#]
    Okay, I just *know* that some knowledgeable frequentists will read this and